Abui language: Morphology

+Possession

+Abui has possessor-possessum word order.
+Different classes of prefixes on the possessum designate alienable and inalienable possession.
+Inalienably-possessed items consist of most body part terms, two kinship terms, and the words ne 'name' and mol 'enemy'.
+Alienably-possessed items consist of almost all common nouns, parts of wholes, and most kin terms.

+ha- as pronominal prefix marking inalienable possessive:

+he- as pronominal prefix marking alienable possessive:

+The same series of prefixes on the possessum are used when possessors are expressed as nouns.

+he- as prefix marking alienable possessive:

 Morphosyntactic alignment

 Abui has a semantic alignment driven by the semantic features of the participants.
 A language with such a 'fluid alignment' is often referred to as an active–stative language.
 In semantic alignment, instigating, controlling and volitional participants are realized as the A argument in both transitive and intransitive construction.
 In Abui, they are expressed with NPs and free pronouns.
 The affected participants are realized as the U argument.
 U arguments are expressed by NPs and pronominal prefixes on the verb.
 There are three types of pronominal prefixes distinguishing the following types of U arguments: patients (PAT), recipients or goals (REC), and benefactives or locations (LOC).

 Noun phrase structure

 Abui syntax is characterized by strict constituent order.
 In an NP, the modifiers follow the head noun with the exception of deictic demonstratives and possessors.
 The NP template is given in below: